olahellgren/home-assistant-sensor-widget-scriptable/README.md

 # Home Assistant Sensor Widget for iOS

 This is a simple sensor widget for iOS using [Scriptable](https://scriptable.app/).
-It will provide a relativly simple way to add you sensor in a widget.
+It will provide a relatively simple way to add you sensor in a widget.

 ![Example widget](example_widget.jpeg)